General electrical safety

 Excavating near electrical cables

 You have safety responsibilities if you are excavating on your property where there are electrical cables.
 Underground electricity cables could be almost anywhere you dig, and damaging them may disrupt essential services, cause injuries and could result in a fine.
-To make sure your work is safe, visit Dial Before You Dig or phone on 1100 before you begin excavating.
+To make sure your work is safe, visit Before You Dig Australia or phone on 1100 before you begin excavating.

-Dial Before You Dig is a free service that covers electricity, gas, water and telecommunications, and provides the location of underground pipes and cables within your property.
+Before You Dig Australia is a free service that covers electricity, gas, water and telecommunications, and provides the location of underground pipes and cables within your property.
 If the proposed excavation site within your property has underground networks, all relevant plans showing their location should be provided within 2 working days.